joemoose/dungeoneers.d20/docs/equipment.md

 Some constraints have additional adverse effects besides taking up inventory slots.
 These effects apply as long as the constraint remains in your inventory.

-Conditions can only be removed from your inventory by meeting their cleared requirement, usually a short, long, or full rest.
+Constraints can only be removed from your inventory by meeting their cleared requirement, usually a short, long, or full rest.

 **Example Constraints**